 The MENA practice of EY has been operating in the region since 1923 and employs over 6,700 professionals.
 EY has been operating in Oman since 1974 and is a leading professional services firm in the country.
 EY MENA forms part of EY’s EMEIA practice, with over 4,500 partners and approximately

 1,06,079 professionals.
 Globally, EY operates in more than 150 countries and employs 256,500 professionals in 728 offices.
-Please visit ey.com for more information about EY.

-Fees for Audit of financial statements for the year ended 31 March 2018 and compliance with Code of Corporate Governance was OMR 9,500.
+Fees for Audit of financial statements for the year ended 31 March 2019 and report on compliance with Code of Corporate Governance was OMR 9,500.

-14. Specific areas of non-compliance with the provisions of corporate governance and reasons
+16. Specific areas of non-compliance with the provisions of corporate governance and reasons

-15. Acknowledgment by Board of Directors
+17. Acknowledgement by Board of Directors

-The Board of Directors, through the Audit Committee’s consideration of the results of the internal audit work and discussions with the external auditors, together with their examination of periodic management information and discussions with the management, have reviewed the operation of internal controls during the year ended 31st March 2018.
+The Board of Directors, through the Audit Committee’s consideration of the results of the internal audit work and discussions with the external auditors, together with their examination of periodic management information and discussions with the management, have reviewed the operation of internal controls during the year ended 31st March 2019.
 The Board of Directors has concluded based on this that internal controls operated effectively throughout the year.

 MasoudHumaid Al Harthy

 Chairman Audit Committee